Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

-KHAN YOUNIS, Gaza Strip — (AP) — Israeli troops and armor pushed deeper into the northern Gaza Strip on Monday, reaching built-up areas as the U.N. and medical staff warned that airstrikes are hitting closer to hospitals, where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.
+KHAN YOUNIS, Gaza Strip — (AP) — Israeli troops and armor pushed deeper into northern and central Gaza on Monday, as the U.N. and medical staff warned that airstrikes are hitting closer to hospitals where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.

-The increasing ground operations came a day after 33 trucks carrying food, medicine and other supplies entered Gaza from Egypt, the largest convoy of humanitarian aid since the war between Israel and Hamas began.
-Relief workers said Monday the assistance still fell far short of needs in Gaza, which has been under siege for weeks.
+Video obtained by the Associated Press showed an Israeli tank and bulldozer in central Gaza blocking the territory's main north-south highway, which the Israeli military earlier told Palestinians to use to escape the expanding ground offensive.

+When asked whether forces had positioned on the road, Israeli military spokesman Rear Adm.
+Daniel Hagari said “we expanded our operations" but would not comment on specific deployments.

+Hagari said additional infantry, armored, engineering and artillery units had entered Gaza and the operations would continue to “expand and intensify,” though Israel has stopped short of calling its operations an all-out invasion.

-The military said Monday that overnight its troops had killed dozens of militants who attacked from inside buildings and tunnels, and that strikes had destroyed a building Hamas was using as a staging post.
+The military said Monday that overnight its troops had killed dozens of militants who attacked from inside buildings and tunnels.
 It said that in the last few days, it had struck more than 600 militant targets, including weapons depots and anti-tank missile launching positions.
 The reports of targeting could not be independently confirmed.

 Hamas’ military wing said its militants clashed with Israeli troops who entered the northwest Gaza Strip with small arms and anti-tank missiles.
 Palestinian militants have continued firing rockets into Israel, including toward its commercial hub, Tel Aviv.

-President Joe Biden emphasized to Netanyahu in a call Sunday "the need to immediately and significantly" increase the entry of humanitarian aid, the U.S. said.
+The increase in aid trucks came after U.S. President Joe Biden emphasized to Netanyahu "the need to immediately and significantly" increase the entry of humanitarian aid, the U.S. said.

-Israeli authorities said they would soon let in more aid but did not specify how much.
-Elad Goren, the head of civil affairs at COGAT, the Israeli defense body responsible for Palestinian civilian affairs, also said Israel had opened two water lines in southern Gaza within the past week.
+Israel also opened two water lines in southern Gaza within the past week, according to the Israeli military body responsible for Palestinian civilian affairs.
 The Associated Press could not independently verify that either line was functioning.

+Communications were restored to most of Gaza's 2.3 million people Sunday more than a day without phone and internet services.

 Meanwhile, crowded hospitals in northern Gaza came under growing threat.
-The U.N. said Monday that strikes hit near Gaza City's Shifa and Al-Quds hospitals and the Indonesian hospital in northern Gaza in recent days.
+Strikes hit near Gaza City's Shifa and Al Quds hospitals and the Indonesian hospital in northern Gaza in recent days, the U.N. and residents said Monday.

 The military escalation has increased domestic pressure on Israel’s government to secure the release of 239 hostages seized by Hamas fighters during the Oct.
 7 attack.